atproto-os/module-atproto-persistence/README.md

 # Pinia ATProto for Open Web Desktop

-This module enables the usage of `pinia-plugin-persistedstate-2` with `atproto` for storing Pinia state persistently.
+This module enables the usage of `pinia-plugin-persistedstate-2` with `atproto`
+for storing Open Web Desktop states persistently on the AT Protocol.

 ## Installation